 The root appears in a common English given name as Alfred, in Old English Ælfraed, literally ‘elf-advice,’ originally perhaps a shaman or Germanic wiseman who prudently took night counsel from the little people who dwelt in acorns and hid behind mushrooms during the day.
 Even an English monarch held the name, King Alfred the Great.

-With All Due Humility, I Coin a New Word
+With All Due Lack of Humility, I Coin a New Word

-I here do proffer a new word for your delectation and delight, from the Old English adjective ylfig which, had it come down into modern English through use, would today appear spelled: elfy.
-In the sprite-hoard of English words, there is a modest lacuna where elfy might serve.
-Elfy differs from the adjective elfin which nowadays chiefly denotes diminutive size.
+Here do I proffer a new word for your delectation and delight, from the Old English adjective ylfig which, had it come down into modern English through use, would today appear spelled: elfy.
+In the admittedly bursting hoard of English words, there is a modest lacuna where elfy might serve.
+Elfy differs from the adjective elfin which nowadays chiefly denotes diminutive size and is appreciative.
 Elfy could be a solid synonym for pixilated ‘possessed by elves,’ ‘spellbound by fairy power.’
-And here is one of my own exemplary sentences for your persusal:
+And here is one of my exemplary sentences for your persusal:

 The elfy tendrils of madness were already, by their dense neural thatch, obscuring the clear light of her reasoning.